Blyth Spartans A.F.C.: History

+Early history

 In the beginning, the club played only friendly matches before joining the East Northumberland League in 1901.
 The first recorded honour was a league success in 1901 followed by further victories in 1905–06 and 1906–07.
 The club then joined the Northern Football Alliance, remaining there for six seasons winning the league in 1908–09 and 1912–13.

 In 1913 the club moved upward joining the ranks of the semi professionals in the North Eastern League and remained there until this league folded in 1958.
 The fierce competition meant that honours were few and far between.
 However they won the league in the 1936–37 season and the league cup in 1950 and again in 1955.
 After the demise of the North Eastern League the club tried their luck in the Midland League and Northern Counties League, both ending when the leagues folded.
 The early 1960s saw the revival of the North Eastern League with the club doing quite well.
 However the league suffered many problems and eventually folded for good.

 The club was now at a loss for a suitable semi-professional league and in 1964 decided to turn amateur and join the ranks of the Northern League.
 During the 29 years the club were members their record was second to none, winning the Championship on 10 occasions and being runners up 5 times.
-However, a new regime at the club were keen to progress up the league pyramid and a successful push ended with promotion to the Northern Premier League in the 1993–94 season.
+Blyth reached the fifth round of the FA Cup in 1977–78.
+Having beaten Chesterfield and another non-league side, Enfield F.C., in the second and third rounds respectively, they managed to beat Stoke City (who had recently been relegated from the top flight) in the fourth round.
+The club were then drawn to play away at Wrexham (whose victory over Newcastle United denied Spartans a tie against their North East neighbours) where they drew 1–1.
+Blyth would have won the tie but for an unusual sequence when referee Alf Grey ordered a Wrexham corner retaken owing to a technical infringement, enabling Dixie McNeil to score a very late equaliser for the Welsh club.
+The replay took place at Newcastle United's St James' Park where, watched by a crowd of 42,167, Blyth eventually went out, losing 2–1, meaning they missed out on a home tie with Arsenal.